Laboratory quality control: Levey–Jennings chart

 A Levey–Jennings chart is a graph that quality control data is plotted on to give a visual indication whether a laboratory test is working well.
 The distance from the mean is measured in standard deviations.
 It is named after Stanley Levey and E. R. Jennings, pathologists who suggested in 1950 that Shewhart's individuals control chart could be used in the clinical laboratory.
 The date and time, or more often the number of the control run, is plotted on the x-axis.
 A mark is made indicating how far the actual result was from the mean, which is the expected value for the control.
 Lines run across the graph at the mean, as well as one, two and three standard deviations to either side of the mean.
 This makes it easy to see how far off the result was.

 Rules such as the Westgard rules can be applied to see whether the results from the samples when the control was done can be released, or if they need to be rerun.
 The formulation of Westgard rules were based on statistical methods.
 Westgard rules are commonly used to analyse data in Shewhart control charts.
 Westgard rules are used to define specific performance limits for a particular assay (test) and can be used to detect both random and systematic errors.
 Westgard rules are programmed into automated analyzers to determine when an analytical run should be rejected.
 These rules need to be applied carefully so that true errors are detected while false rejections (of valid results that are outside of range) are minimized.
 The rules applied to high-volume chemistry and hematology instruments should produce low false rejection rates.

 The Levey–Jennings chart differs from the Shewhart individuals control chart because the standard deviation (σ, "sigma") is estimated.
 The Levey–Jennings chart uses the long-term (i.e., population) estimate of sigma whereas the Shewhart chart uses the short-term (i.e., within the rational subgroup) estimate.

+Validation and verification

+Validation and verification of medical devices ensure that they fulfil their intended purpose.
+Validation or verification is generally needed when a health facility acquires a new device to perform medical tests.

+The main difference between the two is that validation is focused on ensuring that the device meets the needs and requirements of its intended users and the intended use environment, whereas verification is focused on ensuring that the device meets its specified design requirements.